Accidents at Work Lawyers in Cardiff

 - Call us, and together we can explore the right options for your claim.

-When you talk to us, we’ll take some information from you about the injury, and the circumstances that led to the accident.
+When you talk to us, we’ll take some information from you about the accident at work, and the circumstances that led to you being injured.

-We’ll need to know when the accident occurred, the details for any witnesses there may have been, and any medical reports or certificates you’ve had from your doctors.
-If you have anything showing other expenses, such as proof of lost earnings or any other out of pocket expenses, we’ll need to see those too.
+We’ll need to know when the accident occurred, the details of any witnesses there may have been, and any medical reports or certificates you’ve had from your doctors.
+If you have anything showing other expenses, such as proof of lost earnings or any other out-of-pocket expenses, we’ll need to see those too.

-Depending on the situation, we might have to consult some medical experts, and have them take a look at your injuries too so we can get a full assessment of the situation.
+Depending on the situation, we might have to consult some medical experts.
+We’ll have them look at your injuries, so we can get a full assessment of the situation.

-Contact our Specialist Personal Injury Claims Lawyers Cardiff
+Contact our Specialist Accident at Work Lawyers for Cardiff

-You don’t have to worry about losing your job – your employer cannot sack you for making a claim.
-You don’t have to worry about the costs either – if you don’t win, there’s no fee; call our expert personal injury team in Cardiff today and we can help put things right.
+You don’t have to worry about losing your job — your employer cannot sack you for making a claim for an accident at work.
+You don’t have to worry about the costs, either — if you don’t win, there’s no fee; call our expert personal injury team in Cardiff today, and we can help put things right.